ReachPlus/PanicButton/readme.md

 Demo
 -----------------------
 Execute the script on the Raspberry Pi.
 If the green LED is blinking, it represents that the system is not online and alerts cannot be sent.
 Once the green LED is stable you are ready to trigger the alert using the push button.
 When the push button is pushed, the blue LED should become solid.
-This represents that the alert transmition is in progresses.
+This represents that the alert transmission is in progress.
 Once the alert has been sent, the blue LED will turn off.
 If the blue LED starts blinking, it represents that the alert could not be sent.